 The secret service gradually infiltrates the lush life of May-May, an ambitious scientist and mother to a young boy.
 Her world falls apart when she is forcibly admitted to a mental hospital, where she is diagnosed with schizophrenia.

 May-May seems to be living in two worlds: the normal world where everyone goes about their day-to-day lives, and another world, the world of the secret service.
 It is during this period of her life that her mission arises, which she still pursues to this day: achieving world peace.

 With the love and help of her family, the support of caregivers in the mental health sector, and by following her calling, May-May eventually recovers.
 She now wants to contribute to “A World in Which All Children Can Play”.

-May-May Meijer (1972) publishes work about her psychotic vulnerability in Schizophrenia Bulletin from Oxford University Press and on the Dutch website PsychoseNet.
 She wrote her doctoral dissertation in the field of Communication Science at the Vrije Universiteit in Amsterdam.
-May-May is the founder of the organization Peace SOS, which supports soft forces in countries that are currently embroiled in violent conflict.
+May-May is the founder and chairman of Peace SOS, which supports soft forces in countries that are currently embroiled in violent conflict.
 She wants to see: ‘A World in Which All Children Can Play.’

 Want to read more books about lived experience of psychosis?